Housing and Residential Life Policies

 Possession and/or use of candles, incense, oil lamps, or any items that produce an open flame are prohibited in all university housing.

 Paths of Egress/Entrance

-Students may not remove University property from its designated location.
-This includes residence hall furniture and furnishings from rooms, lounges, or other spaces.
-Residents may have non-University issued furniture in their rooms provided it does not create a fire hazard or other safety hazard.
+Students may not remove university property from its designated location.
+This includes furniture provided in student rooms as well as common area furniture, apartment furniture, and furniture in lounges and study spaces.
+Residents may have non-University issued furniture in their rooms provided it does not create a fire hazard, safety hazard, or obstruct paths of egress.
 Residents may not make repairs, modifications, or alterations, to any University property or furniture.
 Residents must follow all guidelines for lofting beds as established by the Office of Housing and Residential Life.

-All guests who will be in a residence hall between midnight and 8:00am must be registered as an overnight guest with an RA by midnight.
+All guests who will be in university operated housing between midnight and 8:00 am must be registered as an overnight guest with an RA by midnight.
 All registered guests will be issued a registration confirmation.
-Guests must keep this registration confirmation with them at all times and it must be shown upon request to any University personnel.
+Guests must always keep this registration confirmation with them and it must be shown upon request to any University personnel.

-Students entering Fall 2017 - All first time, first semester students under the age of 21 are required to live on campus at Radford University for at least four consecutive full semesters.
+All first time, first semester students under the age of 21 are required to live on campus at Radford University for at least four consecutive full fall and spring semesters.

 Exemptions to this policy may be granted if the student:

-3. Has served at least one year active duty in military forces.
+3. Has served at least one-year active duty in the United States Armed Forces.

 Normal designated Quiet Hours are as follows: